 We will always assume that manifolds are compact and smooth (possibly with boundary).
+For $k\ge 0$ will denote by $\#_k M^n$ the $k$-fold connected sum of $M$ with itself, where by convention $\#_0 M^n = S^n$.

+Throughout this paper $\mathbf{P}^n$ will denote projective space over any real division algebra, and $d$ will denote the real dimension of the underlying algebra, where $n\le 2$ for octonions, and $S^n_k$ will denote $S^n$ with $k$ disks removed.

 We will write $(M,g)$ to denote a smooth manifold with smooth Riemannian metric.
-We will use subscripts on curvatures to indicate the metric they are derived from, i.e. $\Ric_g(X,Y)$ and $\K_g(X,Y)$ are the Ricci and sectional curvatures associated to the Levi-Civita connection of $g$.
-The second fundamental form of a submanifold will be denoted by $\2$, which when that submanifold is the boundary will be considered as $(0,2)$-form by pairing with outward normal.
+We will use subscripts on curvatures to indicate the metric they are derived from, i.e. $\Ric_g(X,Y)$ is the Ricci curvature associated to the Levi-Civita connection of $g$.
+The second fundamental form of a submanifold will be denoted by $\2$, which when that submanifold is the boundary will be considered as $(0,2)$-form by pairing with outward unit normal.
 The boundary is called convex or concave if $\2$ is positive or negative definite respectively.
-When there is no specified submanifold, $\2$ refer to the boundary.

-{\bf Acknowledgments.} I would like to thank my advisor, Boris Botvinnik, for his patience; David Wraith for for his diligent notes; and my colleague Demetre Kazaras for giving necessary criticism.